LinkedEarth/PaleoBooks/doc/contributor_guide.rst

       - below this are tags related to domain knowledge (e.g. isotopes, linear regression)
     * - packages
       - below this are tags for packages leveraged in the chapter (e.g. pyleoclim)
+    * - format
+      - below this are tags for the format of the chapter (e.g. science bit, peer-reviewed, lifehack, figure, etc.)

 Now onto the next chapter!
 (The next `shortname` will refer to the next chapter.)